phunterlau/phunterlau.github.io/_posts/2022-06-11-25_horses_and_beyond.md

 ## Go beyond the 2nd grade

-We would like to extend this problem to the minimum number of races for `N` cars at track size `T` get the top `k` cars.
+We would like to extend this problem to the minimum number of races for `N` cars at track size `T` get the top `k` cars/horses.
 The approach above implies two constraints:

 * The number of cars/horses must be a quadratic to the track size `T` (`N`=`T^2`)
 * The track size `T` must be `(k-1)*(k+2)/2`